jzohrab/lute-manual/src/faq/books/utf-8.md

-# My text file import is givinga "utf-8 encoding" error message
+# My text file import is giving a "utf-8 encoding" error message

 Lute can only import utf-8 encoded text files.[^1]